Fogo9/Fogo9/README.md

 ### :man_technologist: About Me :
-### I started 2 months ago and I am trying to improve myself in software development.
-Currently, I continue to learn in the field of Back-End Web Development, but I will work hard for Full Stack Web Development.
+### Currently, I continue to learn in the field of Back-End Web Development, but I will work hard for Full Stack Web Development.
 I have a passion for learning new concepts and technologies.
 My motivation is to live by learning new skills and helping others and contributing to society.

 ---